 Photo by Getty Images

-The winter illuminations at Ashikaga Flower Park in Tochigi are well worth bundling up for.
+The winter illuminations at Ashikaga Flower Park in Tochigi Prefecture are well worth bundling up for.
 Taking place from October to February, the park comes alive with purple in honor of their most famous spring flower, wisteria.
 But that’s not the only color on display.
 With millions of lights, the display offers a cornucopia of pinks, greens, whites, and blues.
 The illuminations are touted as one of the best light-ups in Japan.

-Throw in some strawberry picking on this day tour from Shinjuku, or explore more of Tochigi by also visiting Nikkō Tōshōgū Shrine on this two-in-one outing.
+Throw in some strawberry picking on this day tour from Shinjuku. or explore more of Tochigi by also visiting Nikkō Tōshōgū Shrine on this two-in-one outing.

 Suggested Activity